Cushings Disease in Dogs

 - Adrenal Dependent Cushing’s Disease:

-Though separate, and slightly different in their cause, both PD Cushing’s disease and AD Cushing disease in dogs have same or similar symptoms and are treated in similar fashions (although there are slightly different treatments based on the type your dog has).
+Pituitary tumors are common in small breeds, while adrenal tumors are common in big dogs.
+Both PD Cushing’s disease and AD Cushing disease in dogs have similar symptoms and are treated in similar fashions; however, treatments slightly vary based on type and severity.

 Atypical Cushing’s Disease in Dogs: